SoftLivingMatter/image-analysis-quinodoz-jiang-2024/README.md

 your own image datasets.
 Once completed, start jupyter lab and open the corresponding notebook.
 You should only have to update the cellprofiler output directory location and regex expression to parse experimental values from the filenames.
+The expected outputs are a series of pandas dataframes which can be further processed, plotted, or exported for followup analysis.

 ## Additional information
 This repo is a record of analyses and will only be updated if additional information